omahs/website-5/blog/2023-04-18-zkpoex/index.md

 # zkPoEX and RISC Zero

-Thank you to the zkPoEX team to collaborating with us to ensure this post was accurate
+Thank you to the zkPoEX team to collaborating with us to ensure this post was accurate.

 zkPoEX was developed by [@zkoranges](https://twitter.com/zkoranges) and [@feder.eth](https://twitter.com/feder_eth) with acknowledgements to Daniel Lumi for advisory and Maciej Zieliński for his insightful [blog post](https://odra.dev/blog/evm-at-risc0/) on EVM inside the RISC Zero zkVM.